oxou/oxou.github.io/data/post/php-unsafe-code/index.md

-# Unsafe Code in PHP
+# PHP - Unsafe Code

 Indefinite list of unsafe methods in PHP, some may not be related to Core PHP.